ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ## Using Aspera High-Speed Transfer
 {: #python-examples-aspera}

-By installing the [Aspera high-speed transfer library](/docs/services/cloud-object-storage/basics/aspera.html#aspera-packaging) you can utilize high-speed file transfers within your application.
+By installing the Aspera high-speed transfer library,](/docs/services/cloud-object-storage/basics/aspera.html#aspera-packaging) you can leverage high-speed file transfers within your application.
 The Aspera library is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).

-Each Aspera session spawns an individual `ascp` process that runs on the client machine to perform the transfer.
+Each Aspera session creates an individual `ascp` process that runs on the client machine to perform the transfer.
 Ensure that your computing environment can allow this process to run.
 {:tip}

-### Initalizing the AsperaTransferManager
+### Initializing the AsperaTransferManager
 {: #python-examples-aspera-init}

-Before initializing the `AsperaTransferManager`, make sure you've got working [`client`](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} (not a `resource` or `session`) object.
+Before initializing the `AsperaTransferManager`, make sure you have a working [`client`](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} (not a `resource` or `session`) object.

 ```python
 import ibm_boto3